failsafe-lib/failsafe.dev/retry.md

 ## Attempts

-By default, a [RetryPolicy] will perform a maximum of 3 execution attempts.
+By default, a [RetryPolicy] will allow a maximum of 3 execution attempts.
 You can configure a different max number of [attempts][max-attempts]:

 ```java
 builder.withMaxAttempts(3);